individkid/sidegeo/README.md

 Can polytopes be represented without resort to vectors?
 A polytope as a graph of facets fails to capture convexity, so a different representation is required.
 See http://www.sidegeo.blogspot.com/ for my understanding of the relevant math.
 In particular, note that a polytope can be embedded in a finite space, and any finite space with a property I call "linear" can be converted to numeric planes.
 These operations implemented here can form the kernel of applications for graphically exploring 2 or 3 dimensional objects, and for symbolically exploring spaces of more dimensions than 3.

+AffineTopology:

+This is a rewrite from scratch of SideGeo.
+SideGeo was too organized, Implicit was too much of a sidetrack, and my coding style was not yet informed by enough work experience.
+So, this time I will not discriminate between converters and other functions, there will be no named types (I'll use Int for identifiers), and functions will be preceded by informative comments.

+The nearly top-level functions are spaces, planes, space, polytope, and overlaps.
+Spaces builds up a list by recursing, adding boundary for each co-region, converting to set, permuting to minimize, and adding to a set.
+Planes builds up a list by recursing, and adding average of co-vertices of co-region corresponding to regions divided by next boundary.
+Space adds boundary by recursing, and finding sidednesses of averages of regions' vertices.
+Polytope converts the given regions of the given space into a set of significant vertex spaces.

+SideGeo:

 The following data and functions are exported.
 Type Space is an accumulation of representations.
 Functions that Space arguments return the Space arguments augmented with representations necessary for producing the desired results.
 To optimize calls to the functions, use the latest augmented Space.

 Data types Boundary, Region, Sidedness, Color, and Space are opaque.